-Dancefloors can also, as musician and poet Robert Gallagher suggests, indicate who we are as a nation.
-They reflect the times, but they also reflect us.
-Offering a fleeting glimpse into some other, better world.
-A great example of this took place during the latter half of the 1980s, when London witnessed the making of remarkable social history.
+Fascinated by the potential of dancefloors, author Emma Warren penned an emotive tribute to their influence in her book, Dance Your Way Home, expressing how "dancefloors can also, as musician and poet Robert Gallagher suggests, indicate who we are as a nation...They reflect the times, but they also reflect us".
+As Andy Crysell builds in Selling the Night, a great example of this took place during the latter half of the 1980s, when London witnessed the making of remarkable social history.
 From illicit radio stations to improvised nightclubs, young Londoners helped to construct a completely alternative leisure landscape.
 Its aim was celebration, its glue was music and dance.